sam-ludlow/mame-ao/README.md

 # mame-ao
 Easiest way to use MAME.
-Automatic download and setup of all files from github.com & archive.org on the fly.
+Automatic download and setup of all files from GitHub, BitTorrent, and archive.org on the fly.

 ![MAME-AO UI](https://raw.githubusercontent.com/sam-ludlow/mame-ao/main/images/mame-ao-ui.png)